edgelesssys/marblerun.sh/content/docs/getting-started/coordinator.md

 # Coordinator

-The Coordinator represents the control plane in Marblerun.
+The Coordinator is Marblerun's control plane.
-It communicates with the data plane through gRPC and provides an HTTP-REST interface on the client-side.
+It communicates with the Marble's data plane through gRPC and provides an HTTP-REST interface on the client-side.
 The Coordinator can be configured with several environment variables:

 * `EDG_COORDINATOR_MESH_ADDR`: The listener address for the gRPC server